Home » Meal Prep » Food From Scratch Recipes » Homemade Cherry Jam {Easy Yummy Healthy}

 • Organic frozen pitted cherries are excellent to make this cherry jam.
 Not only you can get quality frozen cherries such as organic dark sweet cherries at a reasonable price.
 They are also typically pitted, saving you the time to remove the seeds, and they are available all year round.

 • Apple is rich in pectin, and semi-dried fuji and golden delicious apples are especially so.
 If you use semi-dried fuji or golden delicious apples, you may not need to add beef gelatin powder, making this a vegan Cherry Jam.
-Keep in mind you have to use semi-dried apple, the fresh apple contains too much water which will make the jam watery.
+Keep in mind you have to use semi-dried apples, the fresh apple contains too much water which will make the jam watery.

-Nutrition Information:
+Nutrition Information

-Yield: 16 Serving Size: 1
+Yield 16 Serving Size 1

 Nutrition calculation is provided by Nutritionix to the best knowledge per ingredients description and isn't always accurate.